 15. Sabata – (1969) by Gianfranco Parolini

-Spaghetti films portrayed the growth of old west, rail road construction, bounty hunters in a much stylish and brutal way than traditional western films.
+Spaghetti films portrayed the growth of old west, rail road construction, bounty hunters in a larger-than-life style and a brutal way than traditional western films.
 This style and brutality could never be achieved without Spaghetti stars like Lee Van Cleef.
-Lee in this movie is as great as ever, tight lipped but loaded with wicked comments and weapons of assassination.
+Lee in this movie is as great as ever, tight lipped but loaded with wicked comments and weapons of destruction.

 13. Keoma – (1976) by Enzo G. Castellari